hyprwm/hyprland-wiki/content/hypr-ecosystem/dev/hyprtoolkit.md

 ---
-weight: 10
+weight: 50
-title: Development
+title: hyprtoolkit (developer docs)
 ---

 Hyprtoolkit is a pure C++ toolkit.
 It relies on modern C++ in the Hyprland style (with hyprutils, etc.).

-It's recommended you are familiar with C++ before developing an app.
+It's recommended you are familiar with C++ before developing an app with hyprtoolkit.

+For user documentation, see the [hyprtoolkit user docs](../../user/hyprtoolkit).

 ## Getting Started